ShrRa/interpython_hpc/_episodes/25-resource-monitoring-sequential.md

     sleep 5
 done
 ```

+Here we used 3 new commads

+- `ps` (process status):
+    - The ps command lists processes running on the system.
+Here, ps -u $USER restricts the list to processes started by the current user.
+The option -o %cpu,rss,comm customizes the output to show only CPU usage percentage (%cpu), resident memory size in kilobytes (rss), and the command name (comm) like "python".

+- `awk`:
+    - awk is a text processing tool that reads each line of input and allows us to filter or reformat it.
+In this script, we tell awk to only process lines where the third field (the command name) is "python".
+It then prints the current timestamp (strftime), the CPU percentage, and memory converted from kilobytes to megabytes ($2/1024).

+- `sleep`:
+    - The sleep command pauses execution for a given number of seconds.
+Here, sleep 5 makes the script wait 5 seconds before checking the processes again, ensuring we don’t overload the system with constant checks and providing a readable sampling interval.

 We can now include a command to run this file in the slurm job script that we will use to run the sequential example on BURA.

 ### Sequential Job Script for the Example